Karen Marshalsay plays these harps:

 Ardival also made my Rose, a 26 string wire clarsach, including the silver bass string.
 It thoroughly enjoyed getting its own seat on the plane to Germany en route to the festival in Hofheim!

-And last but not least, my little 19 string harps, both made by Tim Hobrough, one strung with gut and the other with wire.
+And last but not least, my two other little 19 string harps, both made by Tim Hobrough, one strung with gut and the other with wire.
 Great for fitting into overhead lockers on a plane, ideal for teaching and demonstrating and with a deceptively large sound for small harps, the wire one came with me when I spent a year travelling round the world.

 Right: the 19 string gut harp by Tim Hobrough in a Paragon workshop performance.

 Above: The 19 string wire harp by Tim Hobrough gets its moment in the sun.

 I also play a Paraguayan harp - picture coming soon!

 All the harps getting unpacked ready for a solo gig!